Scholarships

 Eligibility and Awards

 Scholarships are awarded based on a combination of factors, including academic achievement, financial need, service to the college and community, and credit load.
-To be eligible, students must have a minimum grade point average of at least 2.5.
 Financial need and academic merit scholarships are available.
 Awards range from $150 to more than $3,000 and are available for fall, winter, spring and summer semesters.

 Review Eligibility Requirements